Full question:

 Answer:

-If you are on the deed and the agreement does not address the issue your signature would be required to sell.
-However, for listing the house for sale you may be able to get a broker to do that with his signature but this is not common where two people own the home.
+If your name is on the deed and the Property Settlement Agreement does not specifically address this issue, your signature is required to sell the home.
+However, for listing the house for sale, a broker might accept only his signature, though this is uncommon when two people own the property.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.